isitLoVe/RaidSummon/README.md

 ## Download
 https://www.curseforge.com/wow/addons/raidsummon

+## Update on development
+Due to Corona and the AQ Opening i dont have enough time to play and develop the Addon as much as i want.
+But since the gates are now open on Lucifron, i will have more time to look at all the Github merge requests and localizations.
+Thank you for your support.
+More updates on the beta release types will come soon.

 ## Usage
 Raidmembers can type a special keyword in the raidchat (123, summon, sum or port)
 Their names will be added to the summon list and syned to all warlocks using the addon